intrepidusgroup/imdmtools/README.md

 # Client Reporting

 The MDM server also has REST endpoints for reporting issues and geolocation data from the enrolled clients.
+This functionality may be used at a later point in time by a security app.
 The API can be imported into any project as follows:

 * Click on the top level Project item and add files ("option-command-a")
 * Navigate to client-reporting/